Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Perpetual Frowner: While Lan Fan does show a variety of emotional states, the number of times she's seen legitimately smiling over the course of the series can be counted on one hand.

 - Praetorian Guard: To Ling after he becomes Emperor.
 At the ending montage she can be seen standing guard partially hidden behind his throne.

 - Prim and Proper Bun: Sensible hairstyle for a ninja bodyguard.

 - Put on a Bus: Leaves the story to recuperate after her arm amputation and automail surgery.

-- Samus is a Girl: Is introduced masked and remains silent throughout her first fight with Ed, until he shatters the mask revealing her face and consequently, gender.
+- Samus Is a Girl: Is introduced hooded and masked, and is completely silent throughout her first fight with Ed, until he shatters the mask revealing her face and consequently, gender.